InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 VerificationServiceGuavaCache service = new VerificationServiceGuavaCache(cache)
 ```

-Both the default cache builders have default values for fields so it is not necessary to set the values.
-For example, you can write
+Both the default cache builders have default values set for fields.
+So it is not necessary to set the values.
+For example, you can write ``` DefaultGuavaCacheBuilder.newBuilder().build() ```
-``DefaultGuavaCacheBuilder.newBuilder().build()``
-and it will return a cache with default parameters.
+and it will return a cache created with parameters set to default values.

-The default values are listed below:

 ##Requirements
-1. Java 8
+Java 8